wso2/docs-is/en/docs/guides/adaptive-auth/elk-configuring-risk-based-adaptive-authentication.md

-# Configure Risk-Based Adaptive Authentication
+# Configure risk-based adaptive authentication

 This guide shows you how to use ELK Analytics to assess an end user's risk score and enable adaptive authentication.